 Emilie helps maintain Oakland Zoo's finances.
 She creates journal entries, month-end accruals and entries, bank reconciliation information, and supervises accounts payable.
 Prior to working at Oakland Zoo, Emilie was a Senior Accountant at MSC Mortgage, Inc. located in Santa Monica, California.
 She graduated from the University of the Philippines with a Bachelor of Science in Business Administration, where she majored in Accounting.
 When not working with numbers, Emilie enjoys walking throughout the Zoo and visiting the animals.

 Chris is in charge of the computer systems at Oakland Zoo.
 He has worked at Oakland Zoo since completing a degree in philosophy from the UC Berkeley in 2004.
-The connection between these disciplines might not be obvious at a glance, but computer systems are structured such that they follow from the principals of symbolic logic, a cornerstone in a philosophical education.
+The connection between these disciplines might not be obvious at a glance, but computer systems are structured such that they follow from the principles of symbolic logic, a cornerstone in a philosophical education.
 At Oakland Zoo, Chris fixes all kinds of computer problems, from ethernet cable troubles and damaged phone lines to maintaining systems for animal medical records, point-of-sale systems, and the more typical network maintenance and desktop support for the Zoo's computer users.
 Chris says the variety of IT needs for a Zoo make his work far more interesting than computer support at many other types of institutions.
 His favorite animals are tigers, chimpanzees, and tauntauns.
 In his free time, he reads philosophy and political news, watches soccer avidly, and cooks French food.

-Bob Westfall is the Director of Park Services.
-He is responsible for overseeing the Public Safety/Security, Maintenance, Grounds, and Janitorial Departments.
+Bob Westfall is responsible for overseeing the Public Safety/Security, Maintenance, Grounds, and Janitorial Departments.
 Bob has served the Zoo in several capacities and has witnessed countless improvements during his 25 year affiliation.
 The key to his motivation is the ongoing renovation and potential expansion.
 He has an extensive background in Park Safety, Law Enforcement, Loss Prevention, Contract Security, and Operations Management.
 His former employers include both the Oakland Office of Parks and Recreation and the Police Department.
 He was also priviliged to serve as an Animal Keeper and Amusement Rides Operator at Children's Fairyland on Lake Merritt while obtaining a degree in Administration of Justice.
 Bob is committed to the development of employee professionalism and service excellence, as well as maintaining the Zoo's reputation as a safe environment for its guests and their families.

 Jeff Kinzley is the Elephant Manager at Oakland Zoo.
 In this position he is responsible for the care of the Zoo's African elephant herd.
 Jeff coordinates training of the elephants in our Protected Contact management system using positive reinforcement.
 This allows the staff to provide husbandry and veterinary care to insure the elephant's health.
 Jeff also oversees the elephant's enrichment and exercise making sure that the elephants are kept active and engaged in natural behavior patterns.
 Jeff began as an elephant keeper at Oakland Zoo in 1996.
 He took a position at the San Diego Zoo in 2000 working with their elephants.
 He returned to Oakland Zoo in 2003 to manage the elephant program.
 Under Jeff's leadership a special keeper position was developed to ensure that the elephants and other Zoo animals have ample tree branches for forage.